chand1012/openai-cf-workers-ai/README.md

 Stop tokens are also non-functional.
 There is no way to specify a stop reason or token with the current API.
 It will be ignored.

-Finally, for simplicity's sake, there is no API key functionality.
-Because the current rate limits (as of 07/10/2023) are rather strict for Cloudflare AI anyways, I decided not to count or limit requests.
-In the future when we can count tokens this may change, or we may limit per request instead of per token.

 ## License

 Licensed under the [MIT License](LICENSE).